darkobits/dockerize/README.md

   <a href="https://conventionalcommits.org"><img src="https://img.shields.io/static/v1?label=commits&message=conventional&style=flat-square&color=398AFB"></a>
 </p>

-Make containerizing a Node project as straightforward as using `npm publish`.
+Dockerize aims to make containerizing a Node project as straightforward as using `npm publish`.
 No `Dockerfile` required.

 This project uses idiomatic standards (ie: `"files"`, `"main"`, `"bin"` in `package.json`) to determine which files in a project are production-relevant.
 It uses `npm pack` under the hood, which is what